mosahle7/Obsidian-Notes/RAG/Week-4.md

 		   **Position Vector** (Position in prompt)

 Enters **Attention mechanism**
+**Attention:** Process that lets model decide which tokens or words are most important to consider when generating each new token, so it can capture relations and context across entire sequence.

 Mechanism used to assign attention: **Attention Head**
 Smaller: 8-16 heads, Larger: over 100